-The Tri-Agency Research Integrity Policy (the Policy) is a joint policy of the Canadian Institutes of Health Research (CIHR), the Natural Sciences and Engineering Research Council of Canada (NSERC), and the Social Sciences and Humanities Research Council of Canada (SSHRC) (the Agencies).
-The Policy's purpose is to support the Agencies in discharging their respective legislative mandates3 to promote and assist research and in discharging their responsibility to foster a positive research environment.
+The Tri-Agency Research Integrity Policy (the Policy) is a joint policy of the Canadian Institutes of Health Research (CIHR), the Natural Sciences and Engineering Research Council of Canada

 2 The responsibilities in this section have drawn from the following sources: CCA (2010).
 Honesty, Accountability and Trust: Fostering Research Integrity in Canada.
-Ottawa: Council of Canadian Academies; and the Singapore Statement on Research Integrity, 2nd World Conference on Research Integrity, 21-24 July 2010;.
+Ottawa: Council of Canadian Academies; and the Singapore Statement on Research Integrity, 2nd World Conference on Research Integrity, 21-24 July 2010.